- How to Use It

 - Instead, experts recommend using lower concentrations and shorter treatment times to avoid damage to the teeth.

-Professional teeth-whitening treatment typically takes three to four weeks to whiten your teeth.
+Professional teeth-whitening treatment typically takes 3-4 weeks to whiten your teeth.

 For over-the-counter and in-home teeth-whitening kits to work, it will take at least a month of wearing mouthpieces every night before the whitening effect sets in.
 The duration of obtaining results depends on how white your teeth are when you initiate the treatment.